reinier/dotfiles/README.md

 - [Aerospace](https://aerospace.app/)

 All other software I install via Homebrew is listed in `Brewfile`.

+## Need to know after a Mac formatting session

 ### Show / hide invisible files in Finder